-- and accept voluntary undertakings, and sets the framework and procedure for their use.
-It also extends the jurisdiction of the Scottish Land Court5 to hear appeals in relation to these matters. - Lord Advocate's Guidelines under the Act: in addition, the Lord Advocate has given SEPA guidance on the exercise of its functions in relation to monetary penalties and voluntary undertakings.
-When we consider using monetary penalties or accepting a voluntary undertaking, we must have regard to the Lord Advocate's Guidelines under the Act.
+- Lord Advocate's Guidelines under the Act: in addition, the Lord Advocate has given SEPA guidance on the exercise of its functions in relation to monetary penalties and voluntary undertakings.
+When we consider using monetary penalties or accepting a voluntary undertaking we must have regard to the Lord Advocate's Guidelines under the Act.
 The guidelines are an important safeguard in the system.
-Where SEPA is considering issuing monetary penalties or accepting a voluntary undertaking, they provide a framework for deciding whether SEPA may take such action, or whether the case should instead be referred to the Crown Office and Procurator Fiscal Service (COPFS) for consideration of prosecution. - SEPA's Guidance on the use of enforcement action: this guidance sets out our approach to enforcement in more detail and meets our requirement under Sections 30 (2) (e) and 31 (5) of the Act to publish guidance on: - o how we use monetary penalties and voluntary undertakings; - how offences are enforced; - o the action that we might take to enforce those offences; - the circumstances where we are likely to take that enforcement action and the different sanctions (including criminal sanctions) that a person who commits an offence may be liable.
+Where SEPA is considering issuing monetary penalties or accepting a voluntary undertaking, they provide a framework for deciding whether SEPA may take such action, or whether the case should instead be referred to the Crown Office and Procurator Fiscal Service (COPFS) for consideration of prosecution. - SEPA's Guidance on the use of enforcement action: this guidance sets out our approach to enforcement in more detail and meets our requirement under Sections 30 (2) (e) and 31 (5) of the Act to publish guidance on: - o how we use monetary penalties and voluntary undertakings; - how offences are enforced; - \circ the action that we might take to enforce those offences; - the circumstances where we are likely to take that enforcement action, and the different sanctions (including criminal sanctions) that a person who commits an offence may be liable to.